meesterdude/cloudspeq/README.md

     4. `threads` controls the number of SSH connections to make to each machine, by default just 1.
 Useful if your tests can run in paralell without interfering with each other in the database, and you want to drive the machine harder.
     5. `per` defines how many specs each thread should receive. by default it is number of specs / number of threads, but if you specify a lower number it will cause machines to come back after finishing and be available for additional specs to work on, instead of sitting idle after they've finished.

-If you define a 'misc' princess (with 'misc' as the key) as the last definition, you can adjust these parameters as they apply to any specs that fall in the misc group.
+If you define a 'misc' cluster (with 'misc' as the key) as the last definition, you can adjust these parameters as they apply to any specs that fall in the misc group.
 This is also useful if you want to experiment with how long the specs take to run with a given number of machines.

 ### Spec Tuning

 To optimize your tests to run with cloudspeq, they should be fast.
-Load-balancing and Princesses can help a lot, but in the end you'll only be able to be as fast as your slowest spec.
+Load-balancing and clusters can help a lot, but in the end you'll only be able to be as fast as your slowest spec.
 If you have a spec that checks 6 different things and takes 6 seconds to run, you can optimize it by breaking it up into different specs, so that load-balancing can distribute the load across multiple machines.

 ## Roadmap